hl7dk/KL-dk/input/pagecontent/StructureDefinition-KLCommonCareSocialCondition-intro.md

 Ending a condition have two meanings.
 The first is that the citizen no longer has the condition e.g. a pressure ulcer has healed.
 In this case, Condition.clinicalStatus=inactive and Condition.abatementTime is the date where the condition was no longer a problem.
 The second meaning of "ended" is that the condition falls out of focus in a professional context e.g. if the citizen moves, or another professional group takes over the care for the citizen.
 In this case, the Condition.category looses its "problem-list-item" flag.
 The idea is to state that from a citizen viewpoint the condition has not changed, but in this professional context it is no longer in focus.

 Condition.code.text holds a short description or evaluation of the condition including how serious it is.
 The attribute is mandatory for the home nursing context.
 The attribute should only be changed, if the condition significatly changes e.g. a pressure ulcer that is significantly worse or better.
 All other text descriptions and notes should be placed in Condition.note.text.
 For most use cases, it is important that notes explicitely state the author in Condition.note.author.
+Special care should be taken if you want to explicitely state the source of the information, as it is explicitely done in FFB for 'activity and participation conditions'.
+It is recommended that 'information from the citizen', 'information from others' and 'employee evaluation'(sagsbehandlers bemærkning) are documented using three separate Condition.note.text and with the correct associated code in Condition.note:extension.matterOfInterestInformer.
+The employee evaluation should be documented in short form in Condition.code.text.

 Condition.extension:dueTo is the reason for the condition, which is an optional attribute in FSIII.
 It references either KLCommonCareSocialCondition or KLCommonCrossSectorCondition.